Architectural Design Software | Software For Architects | Autodesk

 BOOGERTMAN + PARTNERS

-Working in a fully integrated BIM environment using Revit, Navisworks & BIM 360 Glue B + P rose to the challenge of delivering the 2nd biggest shopping centre in SA.
+Working in a fully integrated BIM environment using Revit, Navisworks & BIM 360 Glue B + P rose to the challenge of delivering the 2nd biggest mall in SA.

 Learn how the Autodesk AEC Collection helps make construction sequencing more efficient for streamlined project phasing.